PhilLockett/TrackSort/README.md

 and splits them across multiple 'sides' based on the options provided.

 A more generic description could be that it reads a list of values and labels and balances these across multiple containers.
-Use the '-p' option to display the values as integers.
+Use the `-p` option to display the values as integers.

-To use 'TrackSort' you will need a C++ compiler and 'make' utility installed.
+To use `TrackSort` you will need a C++ compiler and `make` utility installed.

 ## Cloning and compiling
 To clone and compile this code, execute the following unix/linux commands: